acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 ## Current state of the art

-As of today, when you generate a new project using the ASP.NET Core minimal web API template, your `Program.cs` file will look like this :
+As of today, when you generate a new project using the ASP.NET Core minimal web API template as an option, your `Program.cs` file will look like this :

 ```csharp
 var builder = WebApplication.CreateBuilder(args);